syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

      ![NuGet package manager dialog window](NuGet_Packages_Images/img4.png)

-3. All the Syncfusion UWP NuGet packages are listed and available.
+3. All the Syncfusion® UWP NuGet packages are listed and available.
 Search and install the required packages in your application, by clicking the **Install** button.

-N> The Syncfusion NuGet packages are published in public [NuGet.org](https://www.nuget.org/) from v16.2.0.46.
-To Install earlier version of 16.2.0.46 Syncfusion NuGet packages, [configure Syncfusion private feed URL](https://help.syncfusion.com/uwp/Visual-Studio-Integration/nuget-packages#syncfusion-nuget-feed-url-configuration).
+N> The Syncfusion® NuGet packages are published in public [NuGet.org](https://www.nuget.org/) from v16.2.0.46.
+To Install earlier version of 16.2.0.46 Syncfusion® NuGet packages, [configure Syncfusion private feed URL](https://help.syncfusion.com/uwp/Visual-Studio-Integration/nuget-packages#syncfusion-nuget-feed-url-configuration).

 ### Using Package Manager Console

-To reference the Syncfusion UWP component using the Package Manager Console as NuGet packages, follow the below step:
+To reference the Syncfusion® UWP component using the Package Manager Console as NuGet packages, follow the below step:

 1. On the **Tools** menu, select **NuGet Package Manager** and then **Package Manager Console**.